turbot/pipes-docs/docs/accounts/tenant/usage.md

 ## Tenant Usage

 You can view your usage from the **Advanced** page for your tenant.
 Navigate to your tenant, then click the double arrow button from the navigation at the top of the page and select **Tenant Settings** from the dropdown.
-Go to the **Advanced** tab, and select **Usage** from the lef-hand menu.
+Go to the **Advanced** tab, and select **Usage** from the left-hand menu.

-The **Usage** page provides visibility into the compute, storage, and user usage for your tenant.
+The **Usage** page provides visibility into your tenant's compute, storage, and user usage.
 At the top of the page, you can see your estimated month-to-date charges and compute usage.

 <img src="/images/docs/pipes/usage_stats_summary.png" width="400pt"/>